Nickflanagn24/searsteaks/README.md

 # 🚀 Deployment

 The Sear Steaks application follows industry best practices for deployment, using a robust process that ensures reliability, security, and scalability.
-Our deployment approach separates development and production environments, enabling continuous development while maintaining a stable production system for users.
+My deployment approach separates development and production environments, enabling continuous development while maintaining a stable production system for users.
 Use the drop downs to find which is best for you.

 <details>
   <summary><strong>Local Development Setup</strong></summary>